EMT to Police Officer: Career Guide for Joining the Force

 Are You Ready?

-A police officer’s work isn’t easy.
-But then again, neither is an EMT’s.
-Both require a great deal of inner strength.
-Successful police officers and EMTs are people who can put the needs of others ahead of their own, and who truly want to serve and protect their community.
-For this reason (and many more), an EMT or paramedic can make an excellent police officer, and police departments across the country would greatly benefit from their experience.
+A police officer’s work is not easy.
+But then again, neither is the work of an EMT.
+Both require a great deal of inner (and often outer) strength.
+Successful police officers and EMTs can put the needs of others ahead of their own and truly want to serve and protect their community.
+For this reason (and many more), the type of person who makes a good EMT or paramedic is also the type of person who can make an excellent police officer–and police departments across the country can greatly benefit from more of them.

 If you’re considering emergency medical training as a first step toward a life as a police officer, be sure to check out the Unitek EMT program to see how we can prepare you to earn your EMT certification and send you on your way to an enriching career in uniform.